AleksandarFilipov/signalbroker-lin-transceiver/README.md

 So what does this mean?

-The false flag indicates that dhcp is disabled.
+The false flag indicates that DHCP is disabled.

 The first IPAddress is the ESP32 address.

-The second IPAdress is the host address (where beamybroker is running)
+The second IPAdress is the host address (where the beamy broker is running)

-The third IPAdress is subnet address.
+The third IPAdress is a subnet address.

 Now you are ready to upload this to your device!!

-### Modify the interface.json on the server side
+### Modify the interface.json on the server-side

-When you have uploaded the firmware to your ESP32-devices and assinged them with unique rib ID's.
-You need to configure the interfaces.json file on signalbroker-server side in the following way:
+When you have uploaded the firmware to your ESP32-devices and assigned them with unique rib IDs.
+You need to configure the interfaces.json file on the beamy broker-server side in the following way:

-* namespace - Unique namespace name (you will access all neccessery data from gRPC api with namespace name)
+* namespace - Unique namespace name (you will access all necessary data from gRPC API with namespace name)
 * device_identifier - rib ID that you assigned to the device
-* target_host - null if using dhcp, otherwise type in ip address of esp32.
+* target_host - null if using dhcp, otherwise type in IP address of esp32.
-* server/targetport - needs to be unique port for each device
+* server/target port - needs to be a unique port for each device
 * node_mode: master/slave depending on how the device is connected to the LIN bus
 * ldf_file - paste the link to where you have the LDF file
 * schedule_file - same as ldf_file (like 99% of the times)
-* schedule_table_name - which scheduler you want to use when you are running the device as master
+* schedule_table_name - type in which scheduler you want to use when you are running the device as the master
 * schedule_autostart - if you are running as master and you want the provided schedule_table to autostart, this value should be true otherwise false

 ## Slave
-If you are intended to run as slave, your interface file should look like this (but with your settings and .ldf files).
+If you are intended to run as a slave, your interface file should look like this (but with your settings and .ldf files).

 #### **Remember to set the right rib_id**